lawand/droper/readme.txt

 ------------

 Droper is a Symbian Dropbox client that allows Dropbox users to access and modify their synced files and folders.
+It can also be used as a light-weight Dropbox client for desktop platforms like Windows and Linux.

 Copyright 2011, 2012 Omar Lawand Dalatieh <lawand87@gmail.com>.